Zhang/snakeys/README.md

-## snakeys -- transform a string to snakecase
+## Snakeys -- transform a string to snakecase

 Recursively transform an object's keys from camelCase to snake_case